8 Simple Ways to Care for Your Golf ClubsMonday, September 28th, 2020

-It is important for all golfers to take care of their golf clubs on and off the course.
-Just a little care can keep your golf clubs in excellent condition for years to come, or at least as long as you want to play with them.
-Practicing good maintenance on your clubs means keeping them clean and using other methods to keep them in good condition.
+Taking care of your golf clubs is important both on and off the course.
+A little care can keep your golf clubs in excellent condition for years to come, or at the very least as long as you want to play with them.
+Practicing good maintenance on your clubs starts with keeping them clean and using other methods to keep them in good condition.
 Here are eight easy ways to take care of your golf clubs.

 Store your golf clubs properly

-The best approach to storing your golf clubs is keeping them indoors, inside your home or apartment.
-Try to avoid storing your clubs in the trunk of your car or in extremely hot locations.
-High temperatures can weaken the glue holding the grip and club head in place.
+It is important to always store your golf clubs indoors as much as possible.
+Leaving them in the trunk of your car or in extremely hot conditions loosens the glue that holds the grip and club head in place.

 Never put your golf clubs away when wet

-There is never a good reason to promote the growth of rust on the shaft of your clubs after a rainy day on the course.
-To prevent this from happening, it is best to dry them off before putting them away for safekeeping.
+Be wary of storing your golf clubs when wet.
+Wet golf clubs tend to promote the growth of rust on the shaft of your clubs.
+To prevent this from happening, always remember to dry them off before storing them away for safekeeping.

 Use a golf towel

-A golf towel doesn’t have to be from one of the leading sports apparel companies.
-This item could be an old dishrag from the kitchen.
-Just attach it to your golf bag and use the towel to wipe down your grips and club heads periodically throughout the round.
+Carry a golf towel.
+It doesn’t have to be a fancy brand name one, a dishrag from the kitchen would do just fine.
+Attach your towel to your golf bag and use the towel to wipe down your grips and club heads periodically throughout the round.
 This practice will help greatly when rain is in the forecast or if debris has gathered on the club head’s face.
-It is important to never hold up play for others while cleaning your golf clubs, however.
+Remember to never hold up play for others while cleaning your golf clubs, however.

 Use head covers on your woods

-Head coverings help to preserve the more delicate and easily damaged irons, drivers, and woods.
-Damage could take place by simply taking a club out of or putting one back into your golf bag.
-Head covers can protect the club heads during your ride to the course in a car or golf cart.
-There is no need for a head cover to protect your irons, but it is wise to place one on your putter.
+Headcoverings help to preserve the more delicate and easily damaged irons, drivers, and woods.
+Clubs can be easily damaged by even the simplest of tasks such as taking a club out of or putting one back into your golf bag.
+Headcovers can protect the club heads during your ride to the course in a car or golf cart.
+Irons don’t typically need headcovers, but it is always wise to place one on your putter.

 Clean the club heads between plays